 - Do we have a minimum dollar threshold for approvals?

-- Where do we maintain budgets, and how will we provide visibility into budgets to approvers?
+- Where do we maintain budgets, and how will we provide visibility into budgets for approvers?

-- How do we facilitate requests for spend from all the team members in the company?
+- How do we facilitate requests for spend from all the team members at the organization?

-- Controlled cash flow with less risk for rogue spend (a.k.a your enemy maverick spend).
+- Controlled cash flow: This means less risk for rogue spending and fraud.

-Clear and automated approval workflows help companies save hundreds of hours in the accounting and finance functions, as well as across the organization.
+- Operational efficiency: Transparent and easy-to-follow spend policies make for clear and automated approval workflows.
+This helps organizations save hours in the accounting and finance functions, as well as across the organization.

-- Full visibility into budgets and budget compliance.
+- Improved visibility: Full visibility into budgets and budget compliance is essential to controlled spending.